How To Do Breast Massage While Pumping?

 1. Warm-up: Start by applying a warm compress or a warm shower to help stimulate blood flow and relax the breast tissue.

-2. Gentle strokes: Use your fingertips or palms to massage your breasts in circular motions gently.
+2. Gentle strokes: Use your fingertips or palms to gently massage your breasts in circular motions.
 Start from the outer areas and move towards the nipple, avoiding rough or aggressive movements.

 3. Compression: While pumping, you can incorporate breast compression techniques.
 This involves using your hand to compress and squeeze the breast while the pump is on.
 It helps to empty the milk ducts and increase milk flow.